Date: 28 August 2014. Diagnosing a Blown

 the only time I called you was because I wanted something, soon

-enough you'd avoid taking my calls.
-That's why it's important to
+enough you would avoid taking my calls.
+That is why it is important to

 call and say hello often.
-Keeping in touch means I'm more
+Keeping in touch means I am more

 likely to know what is happening in your life -- and it is a way of